Infill Landscape Blog

 12/20 or 16/301⅞” – 2 ¼”Landscape¾” – 1”3.5-4.5lbs

-If you wait too long to replace infill and you don’t sweep your turf with a stiff broom as needed, your artificial grass will look matted, worn down, or damaged.
+A rule of thumb is to replace your infill at least every 18 months.
+Keep an eye on your synthetic grass to see if you need to do it sooner.
+If you wait too long to replace the infill, your artificial grass will look matted, worn down, and damaged.
 If the condition of your turf has declined to this point, unfortunately, you can’t get it back 100% to how it should be.
 Preventative maintenance, including monitoring and restoring infill levels, is the best way to avoid this situation and protect the longevity of your lawn.

-Step-By-Step Instructions to Get Your Turf to Stand Tall Again
+How Do You Lift Artificial Turf?
+Step-By-Step Instructions To Get Your Turf To Stand Tall Again

-Revive your artificial grass with this easy, yearly care protocol:
+Fix flattened fake grass with this easy yearly care protocol:

 1. Brush Your Lawn